-- 1. All variables keep their actual values until these values are explicitly changed.
+- 1. Discrete variables keep their actual values until these variables are explicitly changed.
+Differentiated variables have der(x) corresponding to the time-derivative of x, and x is continuous, except when reinit is triggered see section 8.3.6.
 Variable values can be accessed at any time instant during continuous integration and at event instants. - 2.
-At every time instant, during continuous integration and at event instants, the active equations express relations between variables which have to be fulfilled concurrently (equations are not active if the corresponding if-branch, when-clause or block in which the equation is present is not active).

-- 3. Computation and communication at an event instant does not take time.
+At every time instant, during continuous integration and at event instants, the equations express relations between variables which have to be fulfilled concurrently.. - 3.
+Computation and communication at an event instant does not take time.
 [If computation or communication time has to be simulated, this property has to be explicitly modeled]. - 4.
-The total number of equations is identical to the total "number of unknown variables" (= single assignment rule).
+There must exist a perfect matching of variables to equations after flattening (perfect matching rule previously called single assignment rule); see also globally balanced section 4.7.